Rubis-class submarine: Background and design

 The Rubis class was the second attempt at constructing a nuclear-powered attack submarine.
 The first, also dubbed Rubis, had been authorised in 1964 but cancelled in 1968, just as the first boat was about to commence construction.
 However, a new naval plan in 1972, called Plan Bleu, stated a requirement for 20 attack submarines of both nuclear-powered and conventionally-powered types.
 The new design, designated Type SNA 72 and called a sous-marin nucléaire de chasse (nuclear attack submarine) was smaller than any contemporary nuclear-powered attack submarine design in other major world navies.
 The small hull design was capable due the development of a compact, integrated nuclear reactor-exchanger with turbo-electric drives.
 Even then, the project was only considered feasible if equipped with weapons and sensors already in service, with the fire-control, torpedo-launching and submarine-detection systems also found in the Agosta class.

 As built the first four submarines of the class measured 72.1 m long overall with a beam of 7.6 m and a draught of 6.4 m.
 The Rubis class had a standard displacement of 2265 t, 2385 t surfaced and 2670 t submerged.
 The boats are of single-hull construction made of 80 HLES high elasticity steel and the forward diving planes are situated high on the conning tower.
 The Rubis class can dive to depths over 300 m.

 The submarines are powered by a CAS-48 pressurised water nuclear reactor creating 48 megawatts utilising 7% low-enriched uranium, driving two 3,950-kilowatt turbo-alternator sets.
 These power a single propeller creating 9500 shp.
 At low speeds, the submarines use natural circulation to reduce noise emissions.
-In case of a reactor failure, the Rubis class have an emergency electric motor powered by batteries supplied by a SEMT-Pielstick 16PA4 diesel generator set creating 480 kW.
-Using the emergency power unit, the vessel has a range of 50 nmi and endurance for 15 hours.
-The submarines had an initial speed of 25 kn and endurance for 45 days (60 days maximum).
-Manned by two crews, they have an active yearly service of 240 days.
-The crews initially numbered 66 including 9 officers.
+In case of a reactor failure, the Rubises have an emergency electric motor powered by batteries or a SEMT-Pielstick 16PA4 diesel generator set with an output of 480 kW.
+On battery power, the vessel has a range of 50 nmi and endurance for 15 hours.
+The submarines had a cruising speed of 25 kn and endurance of 45 days (60 days maximum).
+Manned by two (alternating) crews, they have an active yearly service of 240 days.
+The crew initially numbered 66, including 9 officers.